-The story of the pilot episode“The Fuckng Cop” (yes, really!) begins with a voiceover: The year is 1999, gas costs $2,000 a barrel and my future wife, Grace d’Argento (Christina Ochoa) goes around feeding rapey rednecks to her vampire Chevy Camaro so she can make it to a decrepit Los Angeles by midnight.
+The story of the pilot episode“The Fuckng Cop” (yes, really!) begins with a voiceover: The year is 1999, gas costs $2,000 a barrel and my future wife, Grace d’Argento (another brilliant on-the-nose homage, played by Christina Ochoa) goes around feeding rapey rednecks to her vampire Chevy Camaro so she can make it to decrepit Los Angeles by midnight.

 After introducing two Verhoeven Robocop-esque privatised cops, Arthur Bailey (Alan Ritchson) convinces his partner, Christopher Carpenter to stake out Club Mayhem – a brilliantly tacky post-apocalyptic club/death race run by flamboyant master of ceremonies, Julian Slink.
 And it is he, actor Colin Cunningham (Dark Skies) who absolutely steals the pilot episode.

-Imagine Dick Dastardly, the Fields of the Nephilim and The Mighty Boosh in a blender, emceeing for the dregs of this Class of 1999 society – the debauched low-lifes, the heroin chic goths, neon dreadlocked steampunks, the unwashed vamps, the jailbirds and the necrophiles.
+If mash-ups are the theme of the day, try this: Imagine Dick Dastardly, the Fields of the Nephilim and The Mighty Boosh in a blender, emceeing for the dregs of this Class of 1999 society – the debauched lowlifes, the heroin chic goths, neon dreadlocked steampunks, the unwashed vamps, the jailbirds and the necrophiles.
 And among these circus freaks are the other brilliantly stereotyped racers: The Gentleman and The Scholar, Rip Bone, Clown Dick and Fat Elvis.

-Long story short, Grace and Arthur are inexplicably teamed together as race partners, injected with the electrocuting bomb chip and drive off into the sunrise… with the perfect unity of opposites conflict set up within 23 minutes.
-Bad girl needs to murder for fuel to win $10million to help her disabled, Good Cop won’t let her kill anyone.
+Long story short, Grace and Arthur are inexplicably teamed together as race partners, injected with the electrocuting bomb chip and drive off into the sunrise… with the perfect core conflict set up within 23 minutes.
+Bad girl needs to murder for fuel to win $10million to help her disabled sister, Good Cop won’t let her kill anyone.
 Genius.

 Blood Drive is everything you’d expect from a homage to every exploitation genre ever – clunky, wise-cracking dialogue falls from one-dimensional tongues.
 It’s clichéd, over-the-top, predictable and poorly acted; its low budget means it’s badly choreographed.